ScottCTD/mv_synthesis/README.md

 - The pipeline reads lyric timing from `clips_and_lyrics/*.txt` so any intro/intermezzo lines live there.
 - `lyrics_lines.json` is the cached, processed representation of lyric lines for re-use.
-- By default, retrieval uses `lyrics-augmented_query` embeddings.
+- By default, retrieval uses `lyrics-text_video-combined` embeddings.
 Use `--query-source text` or `--query-source text_augmented` to switch.
 - Selection strategies include `top_vibe_duration` and `top_video_duration` (prefer top score when duration >= lyric duration, otherwise choose the longest shorter clip).
 *** End Patch